Provost and Vice President of Academic Affairs at Wesleyan College

 A frequent speaker in churches, Dr. Fowler’s passion is sharing the stories of biblical women through character presentations and biblical instruction.
 She has developed monologues for ten biblical women.

 Vivia and her husband, Richard, have two adult children.
-Richard lives in Columbia, SC and is Executive Director of the Tri-County Commission on Alcohol and Drug Abuse.
+Richard is retired, but enjoys teaching golf at Wesleyan.
 Stephen, an attorney, and his wife Stani live in Charleston.
-Claire teaches second grade in Cross, South Carolina.
+Claire teaches first grade in Savannah.